Icesito68/Port-Windows-11-Lge-devices/guide/English/2-Instalation.md

 > `install.wim` is in the sources folder of the ISO,
 > you can get it after mounting or extracting the ISO
-> replace `X` with the letter of your Win partition
+> replace `X` with the letter of your win partition

 ```cmd
 dism /apply-image /ImageFile:<path/to/install.wim> /index:1 /ApplyDir:X:\